IBM/prompt-declaration-language/docs/tutorial.md

     include_stop_sequence: false
 ```

 In this program, we first prompt the user to enter a query about the weather in some location (assigned to variable `QUERY`).
 The next block is a call to a granite model with few-shot examples to extract the location, which we assign to variable `LOCATION`.
 The next block makes an API block.
-Currently we only support simple `GET` calls as shown above.
+Currently we only support simple `GET` calls as shown above, but will improve this interface in the future.
 Here the `LOCATION` is appended to the `url`.
 The result is a JSON object, which may be hard to interpret for a human user.
 So we make a final call to an LLM to interpret the JSON in terms of weather.
 Notice how many blocks have `show_result` set to `false` to hide intermediate results.

 Here is an example of interaction with this program:
 ```